orientechnologies/orientdb-docs/Object-Database.md

 ## Create a new object

-The best practice to create a Java object is to use the OObjectDatabase.newInstance() API:
+The best practice to create a Java object is to use the OObjectDatabaseTx.newInstance() API:

 ```java
 public class Person {